ajnisbet/opentopodata/docs/datasets/srtm.md

 make build && make run
 ```

 !!! tip "Extra performance"
     `.hgt.zip` files are extremely slow for random reads.
 I got a 10x read speedup and a 10% size reduction from converting to a compressed geotiff:

     ```
     gdal_translate -co COMPRESS=DEFLATE -co PREDICTOR=2 {hgtzip_filename} {tif_filename}
     ```

+!!! warning "Unsupported file format"
+    If you're leaving the tiles in `.hgt.zip` format, be aware that 16 of the files are not able to be read by gdal.
+There are instructions for [fixing those zip files](../notes/invalid-srtm-zips.md).

 ## Adding 90m SRTM to Open Topo Data